 - 1.1.
 A set of trial scales or access to official scales must be available to the participants of the event. - 1.2.
-For events when a headquarter hotel is selected, scales must be made available at this location at least one full day before the official weigh-in. - 1.3.
+For events when a headquarter hotel is selected, scales must be made available at this location or at the event venue if in a short walking distance from the hotel, - 1.3.
 If the trial scales are not the same as the official scales, these must be calibrated to read identically to the official scales.
 In case when the trial scale does not read identically as the designated official scale, the scale that reads lower has to be designated as the official scale. - 1.4.
 If electronic scales are used, the required accuracy is the first decimal digit after kilogram reading. - 1.5.
 If the display shows more digits, these must be covered by non-transparent tape.